 I’ve always thought the politics of The Originals were a little under-explored, but potentially quite interesting.
 The same goes for the history of the various factions of New Orleans.
-Particularly the period of time between the originals leaving and returning to New Orleans.
+Particularly the tumultuous period of time between the originals leaving and returning to New Orleans.
 Before they leave it’s made clear the power structure is one way, and after these behemoths have been gone for 100 years it has clearly become very different.
 Why is that?
 How did that happen?
 Well, this article will attempt to go into that just a little bit based on what we know.

 First, let’s start with what we know about the situation before Mikael arrived on the scene:

--We know for a fact that Klaus Mikaelson was in charge of the faction, so ran the humans of the city.
+-Klaus Mikaelson was in charge of the faction, so ran the humans of the city.

--We also know that by the early 1900s a large faction of witches were aligned with Klaus (as opposed to the few witches aligned with Kol), though the extent of this alliance and how permanent it was is unknown.
+-By the early 1900s a large faction of witches were aligned with Klaus (as opposed to the few witches aligned with Kol), though the extent of this alliance and how permanent it was is unknown.

 -It is also likely that the vampires of the city were all not unified into a single organised group (as the originals usually let the people they turn run pretty free) but probably loosely living there under the protection of the original family.